06-aakash-06/transfer-learning-for-object-recognition/README.md

 ![F1 Progression](ablation_f1_progression.png)

-* **EfficientNet-B4 (CNN)** suffered a catastrophic minority class collapse under naive training conditions, achieving a deceptive 71.62% overall accuracy but a failing 0.5366 Macro F1 Score.
-It strictly required mathematical intervention (Weighted Loss) to recover to state of the art levels (0.8168).
+* **EfficientNet-B4 (CNN)** suffered a catastrophic minority class collapse under naive training conditions, achieving a deceptive 71.62% overall accuracy but a failing 0.5366 Macro F1-Score.
+It strictly required mathematical intervention (Weighted Loss) to recover to state-of-the-art levels (0.8168).
-* **ViT-B/16 (Transformer)** demonstrated structural immunity to the long tail distribution, scoring a 0.9012 Macro F1 immediately upon baseline training.
-This proves that global self attention mechanisms are vastly superior at handling feature scarcity compared to local receptive fields.
+* **ViT-B/16 (Transformer)** demonstrated an inherent structural immunity to the long-tail distribution, scoring a 0.9012 Macro F1 immediately upon baseline training.
+This proves that global self-attention mechanisms are vastly superior at handling feature scarcity compared to local receptive fields.

 ---